Powered by

 Transportation, particularly diesel-fueled vehicles and ships, and industry, through inefficient iron and steel production using brick kilns, boilers, and coke ovens, were identified as the next largest contributors, accounting for 24% and 12% of emissions respectively.

 On a country basis, the study revealed that China and India are the leading emitters of black carbon, contributing to one-third of global emissions.
 They are followed by Brazil, Indonesia, and Nigeria.
-Collectively, these five countries are responsible for half of the global black carbon emissions each year.
+Collectively, these five countries are responsible for half of the global carbon emissions each year.
 However, the proportion of emissions from various high-emitting sectors varies across regions.

 Prioritizing high-impact solutions

-In addition to pinpointing the major geographic and sectoral sources of black carbon, the researchers also propose the most effective solutions currently available that would yield the greatest benefits for both people and the planet.
+In addition to pinpointing the major geographic and sectoral sources of carbon, the researchers also propose the most effective solutions currently available that would yield the greatest benefits for both people and the planet.

 “Though the problem might seem intractable, there are actually several affordable, low-effort solutions.
 Targeting widespread adoption in a few key places would quickly and dramatically reduce global black carbon emissions,” West says.